francisco-camargo/multi-container-crud-app/README.md

 - Component name
 - Detailed message

-The logs will be available within the `logs` directory in the `localhost`.
+The logs will be available within the `logs` directory in the `localhost` and will be overwritten each time the container runs.

 This setup will help you: